spicysoft/jp-www-gitlab-com/sites/uncategorized/source/company/culture/inclusion/leadership-dib-council/index.html.md

 ### Actions

-* The VP of DIB (or DIB Partner) will create all the actions from the Executive DIB Council Monthly Meeting into individual issues and be assigned to a monthly EPIC.
+* The VP of DIB (or DIB Partner) will create all the actions from the Leadership DIB Council Monthly Meeting into individual issues and be assigned to a monthly EPIC.
 * The VP of DIB (or DIB Partner) will assign the agreed upon member/s for the action to the issue
-* The member/s responsible will provide updates on the progress in the issue and in the next Executive DIB Council Monthly Meeting
+* The member/s responsible will provide updates on the progress in the issue and in the Leadership DIB Council Monthly Meeting
 * Once completed the members will close the issue
-* The members of the Executive DIB Council should ensure they do not take on more actions than they are able to
+* The members of the Leadership DIB Council should ensure they do not take on more actions than they are able to